djt88560/platform-infrastructure/README.md

 I have added a load balancer to give a single stable entrypoint to the app via DNS Before, I had to ask for the correct ip and port, and the ip could change if the app crashes Go to EC2-Load Balancers to find the DNS namae

+# Creating an s3 bucket on aws for destroying resources
+- When creating a gha workflow to destroy the infrastructure, it must read from the terraform state file.
+This file must therefore be available remotely to be updated by and accessed from both workflows.
+Therefore an S3 bucket must be created.
+This can be achieved on aws by searching for "S3" and selecting "create bucket"